TrackerControl/auto-app-consent/README.md

 # App Consent

 This repository shall help app developers implement consent in apps correctly.
+Specifically, it targets the following compliance problems:

+- Failure to to implement any consent flows
+- Sharing of data with third-party companies without consent (violating Articles 7 and (35)1 GDPR)
+- Non technically-necessary accessing or storing of data on smartphone (violating Article 5(3) ePrivacy Directive)
+- Sharing more data than necessary (violating Article 4(1) GDPR)

+The motivation for this project that our research at Oxford found that less than 4% of Android apps implement any form of consent: <https://www.usenix.org/conference/soups2021/presentation/kollnig>

-At the moment, this project automatically implements a consent flow if your app uses Google Firebase Analytics or the Facebook SDK.
+At the moment, this project automatically implements a consent flow if your app uses one of the following SDKs:

+- Google Firebase Analytics
+- Facebook SDK
+- AppLovin
+- Google Play Services Advertising Identifier Library

 *Note that the use of Google and Facebook services in the EU is [likely illegal even with user consent](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal), because data is sent to the US and can be used for unlawful surveillance of EU citizens.*

 <img src="assets/screen.png"
       alt="Screenshot of the automatic consent flow."
       width="50%">

-## Motivation / Background

-The ultimate aim is to help app developers configure SDKs in more privacy-preserving ways, and automatically ask users for consent when required.

-The background of this that our research at Oxford found that less than 4% of Android apps implement any form of consent: <https://www.usenix.org/conference/soups2021/presentation/kollnig>

-Common problems in practice:

-- Lack of consent to data collection
-- Sharing of data without consent
-- Sharing more data than necessary

 ## Installation